Epic Theatre Ensemble

-The Epic Theatre Ensemble is a professional social justice theatre company in New York City.
+The Epic Theatre Ensemble is an American theatre in New York City.
 As well staging well known traditional plays, its productions often focus on promoting engaged citizenship and social change.

 History

 The Epic Theatre Ensemble was founded in 2001 by original members Ron Russell, Melissa Friedman, Zak Berkman, James Wallert, Teri Lamm, Craig Rovere, and Shaheen Vaaz.
 Its work is influenced by the Epic Theatre movement.